-Projects in tiCrypt serves as a security mechanism in that anything tagged by a project can only be viewed or managed by users who are part of that project.
+Projects in tiCrypt serve as a security mechanism in.
+Anything tagged by a project can only be viewed or managed by users who are part of that project.
 A project is a collection of security levels, which are a collection of security requirements.
-For example, a project may be called “USA” where the two security levels that compose this project are US citizen and US resident.
+For example, a project may be called "USA" where the two security levels that compose this project are US citizens and US residents.
 If there is a government document within tiCrypt that should only be viewed by an individual who is part of the USA project, that document can be tagged by it and anyone who does not meet the requirements will not be able to view the document.

 How to tag a project to a resource

 - For security reasons, users should tag any resource to a project.
 The user must be part of the project in order to tag a resource to it.
 Navigate to the vault and select the file or directory that you would like to "classify."
 Select the resource and click the clipboard icon as seen below.

 Only users who have the project permissions can accomplish this task.

 - It is most likely the case that this data will make its way into a virtual machine for research purposes.
 Navigate to the virtual machines tab and launch the virtual machine that is tagged by the same project.

 If a resource is tagged by a project then that resource can ONLY go into a virtual machine that is tagged by that project.
 If a resource is tagged by something lesser than the project that tags the virtual machine, it can go in.

 - Select the virtual machine that is tagged by the same project.
 In this example, we must locate the virtual machine that is tagged by "One".
 Once launched, select the transfer icon as seen below.
 Import the files.